microsoft/rnx-kit/docsite/docs/architecture/dependency-management.md

 ## Design

-`dep-check` attempts to solve these issues by aligning users on a centralised repository of dependencies.
+`dep-check` attempts to solve these issues by aligning users on a centralized repository of dependencies.
 Initially, the repository will be seeded with popular packages, but the goal for it is to become crowd-sourced so that we all can benefit from the latest fixes and features without all having to be